 Not Your Mama's Cole Slaw

-2 cups (16 ounces) mayonnaise, low-fat is fine, as is swapping half with yogurt
+- 2 cups (415 grams or 15 ounces) mayonnaise, low-fat is fine, as is swapping half with yogurt

 Prepare the vegetables: Halve the cabbage halves and cut out the cores.
-Slice the cabbage as thinly as you can with a sharp knife.
-Alternately, you can use a mandoline to cut the thinnest slivers or use your food processor’s slicing blade (lay the cabbage horizontally in the feed tube) to do the job in just seconds.
-Transfer chopped cabbage into a large bowl, discarding any very large pieces.
-Stir in the shredded carrot and parsley, reserving a few tablespoons of parsley for garnish.
+Slice the cabbage as thinly as you can with a sharp knife, on a mandoline, or with a food processor’s slicing blade (lay the cabbage horizontally in the feed tube).
+Transfer chopped cabbage into a large bowl, fishing out any very large pieces and slicing them thinly by hand.
+Stir in the shredded carrot.
+If you’re going to dress this later, this is the best stopping point.

 To serve: Up to an hour before you’ll eat the slaw, toss the cabbage mixture with dressing to taste –- you will want to start with half and add more as needed — and parsley.
 Adjust seasonings as needed.

 Note: No matter how gargantuan the salad looks right now, it will soon wilt down a bit and yield moderate portions for 8 to 10 people.